Do you need help understanding reverse mortgages?

 How does this differ from other home equity loans?

 Both a HELOC and a second mortgage require you to make monthly payments.
 As with many lines of credit, there are criteria that you must meet.
-In Canada these often include passing a credit check, 20-35% down payment or equity and proof of income.
-With a HELOC you would pay monthly and the Line of Credit stays open even if you do not use it.
+In Canada, these often include passing a credit check, providing a 20 to 35 per cent down payment, and proof of income.
+With a HELOC you would pay monthly and the line of credit stays open even if you do not use it.

 A different form of end-of-life planning

 The pay-when-you-can, or “when you’re dead” model is why it is such an attractive prospect for a growing number of retirees.
 Outside of the advantage of indefinitely delaying payment, a reverse mortgage is based on your home’s value.
 Meaning, if the home is cheaper than it was when you applied, you will not be liable for the remainder.
 The balance owing is the total amount of payments you have received, along with the interest.

 This does not mean you should just go and get a reverse mortgage relying on that trend to continue when you sell or die.
 Markets fluctuate and things can always change.
 What it does mean is that you can account for it in an educated decision.

 Now, there are disadvantages to reverse mortgages as well.
 One major disadvantage is that there can be significant prepayment penalties attached to reverse mortgages.
 This means interest has the chance to accumulate until the due date.
 Even if you find yourself in a position where you can suddenly pay it off, you can’t without paying extra.
 In the event you pass your reverse mortgage to your beneficiaries, they have a set amount of time to pay it off.

 There are costs associated with getting a reverse mortgage.
 You will need to get your home appraised, and there are legal fees to consider, such as notaries and legal advice.
 Questions to consider when debating can be: What happens if my loved ones can’t pay?
 What is my interest?
 And what are the associate fees?